Lack of sleep costs billions to the economy

 - A good nights sleep helps consolidate information.
 The 2007 Harvard study says this is “essential for learning new information.”

-- Furthermore, you are more likely to feel better.
+- You are more likely to feel better.
 More alive, alert, focused, healthier and happier.
-In conclusion, feeling alive and alert is a much better way to live life than feeling tired and lethargic!
+Feeling alive and alert is a much better way to live life than feeling tired and lethargic due to a lack of sleep.

 Seven tips for getting a better night’s sleep